ballerina-platform/module-ballerinax-twitter/ballerina/Module.md

 ## Setup guide

-To use the Twitter connector, you must have access to the Twitter API through a [Twitter Developer](https://developer.twitter.com/en) account and a project under it.
+To use the Twitter connector, you must have access to the Twitter API through a [Twitter developer account](https://developer.twitter.com/en) and a project under it.
 If you do not have a Twitter Developer account, you can sign up for one [here](https://developer.twitter.com/en/apply-for-access).

 ### Step 1: Create a Twitter Developer Project